aws/aws-sdk-go/README.md

       * awserr - Provides the error interface that the SDK will use for all errors that occur in the SDK's processing.
 This includes service API response errors as well.
 The Error type is made up of a code and message.
-        Cast the SDK's returned error type to awserr.Error and call the Code method to compare returned error to specific error codes.
-See the package's documentation for additional values that can be extracted such as RequestID.
+        Cast the SDK's returned error type to awserr.
+Error and call the Code method to compare returned error to specific error codes.
+See the package's documentation for additional values that can be extracted, such as RequestID.

       * credentials - Provides the types and built in credentials providers the SDK will use to retrieve AWS credentials to make API requests with.